pangenome/odgi/README.md

 ## FAQs

+`odgi` is supported by default by [`PGGB`](https://github.com/pangenome/pggb) and part of the standard construction pipeline.
+Since `Cactus 2.6.1`, `odgi` has been integrated in the [`minigraph-CACTUS`](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md) pangenome build with the additional option `--odgi`; this produces the native `odgi` file format for the full graph, which can later be represented as a 1D visualization or a 2D layout according to the respective parameters — for more information on this users are encouraged to look at [`help guide for minigraph-CACTUS`](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md#odgi).

+Regardless, if for any reason the `minigraph-CACTUS` pangenome has been built without the additional `--odgi` option, a simple conversion step can be done to achieve the desired output.
-`odgi` is supported by default by [`PGGB`](https://github.com/pangenome/pggb).
-However, it cannot be run out-of-the-box with [`minigraph-CACTUS`](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md) pangenomes; this requires few steps for the conversion from GFA v1.1 to GFA v1.0 — which is the one used by `odgi`.
+Specifically, the new GFA v1.1 format has to be converted to a GFA v1.0 — the one used by `odgi`.
 The main difference between the two is whether or not including a W field to encode walks in the pangenome graph, a feature that is not as yet supported in `odgi`; hence why `minigraph-CACTUS` has to go through the following conversion step:

 ```
 vg convert -W -t <n_of_threads> -g <pangenome_v1.1>.gfa -f > <pangenome_v1.0>.gfa